denzii/nodejs-ssr-boilerplate/README.md

 * Please do not forget to update the prisma/.env file connection string to reflect on the fact that we are connecting to postgres on a container by changing
  `@localhost:5434`  To `@postgresql:5432` (Note the difference in the port)

+* Also update the server-dev service environment variable `MIGRATE_ON_STARTUP` to true if you did not set up the DB locally before.
+The DB data is mounted on the container as a volume, we would like to create tables & generate seed data when running for the first time!

 `cd nodejs-ssr-boilerplate` (Go into the bootstrap project) `npm start` (Run docker-compose up -f docker-compose.dev.yaml)